ArupAus/lunchtimepython/Session0/README.md

 ![](https://github.com/ArupAus/lunchtimepython/blob/2017/Session0/Resources/SlackInstallImages/Step2.png)

 3. You should have received a confirmation email - click the link in the email to continue.
-You'll need to select the team (Click on the `Arup` team with a picture of Ove).
+You'll need to select the team (Click on the `Arup` team with a picture of Ove Arup).
 You'll be asked to enter a few details about yourself, and pick a username.
 Enter in your details and continue on to the next step.

 4. On the left you will see a purple navigation pane.
 Click on `Channels`.